allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 The best way to achieve those goals is to free your mind from the classical pipeline point of view and instead see the value chain as an ecosystem of business services, each focused on providing a specific value and reacting to events (inputs) and producing new events (outputs).
 This new metaphor has not only technical benefits, but also business and organizational ones.
 By reasoning in terms of business units of your value chain, its easier to identify the people involved, the business experts who are the references for the job, the exact value added by the service, etc…

+Here is the schema of our new architecture:

 ![New event based pipeline](/assets/eventail/new_pipeline.png)

-Events are precisely defined messages that streams on a message bus, and each logical service (implementing one such business service as explained above) subscribes to the events that are relevant to it, without needing any knowledge about what produced them and how.
+In this new architecture, events are precisely defined messages that streams on a message bus, and each logical service (implementing one such business service as explained above) subscribes to the events that are relevant to it, without needing any knowledge about what produced them and how.
 They also push their own events on the bus, without caring about what consumes them.

 In that way, we completely decouple the services between each other and the message broker running the message bus provides us with load balancing, distribution and high availability for free.